cunicu/gont/README.md

 Gont is heavily inspired by [Mininet](https://mininet.org).
 It allows the user to build virtual network topologies using Go code.
-Under to hood the network is then constructed using Linux virtual bridges and network namespaces.
+Under the hood the network is then constructed using Linux virtual bridges and network namespaces.

 ## Getting started